Applies ToWindows 11 Windows 10

 • If dark scenes in the video didn’t have a lot of detail, drag the slider to the left.

-8. (Optional) To go back to the original calibration settings, on the HDR video calibration screen, select Reset calibration.
+7. (Optional) To go back to the original calibration settings, select Restore default under Display calibration for HDR video.

 Need more help?